 Keeping unnecessary links disavowed = leaving potential link equity on the table.

-Disavow vs Link Removal: Which Is Better?
+Disavowing Links vs Link Removal: Which Is Better?

-Always remove if you can.
+Always remove links if you can.

 Removing a link (e.g., emailing the webmaster or editing a guest post) is cleaner.
 You’re not relying on Google to trust your file — the link just disappears.